Protesters demand Iran's leaders quit after military admits it hit plane

 “They are lying that our enemy is America, our enemy is right here,” a group of protesters outside a university in Tehran chanted, according to video clips posted on Twitter.

-Scores of demonstrators were shown outside another university in the capital and at gatherings in other cities.
+Posts showed other demonstrators outside a second university and a group of protesters marching to Tehran’s Azadi (Freedom) Square.
+The videos also showed protests in other cities.

-Some state-affiliated media also carried reports of university protests, after Saturday’s demonstrations sparked by Iran’s announcement that its military had mistakenly brought down the Ukrainian plane on Wednesday, killing all 176 aboard.
+Some state-affiliated media carried reports of the university protests, after Saturday’s demonstrations sparked by Iran’s announcement that its military had mistakenly brought down the Ukrainian plane on Wednesday, killing all 176 aboard.

 Tehran residents told Reuters police were out in force in the capital on Sunday, as public anger boiled up following days of denials by the military that it was to blame, issued even as Canada and the United States said a missile had brought the plane down.